Omeprazole|Structure|Synthesis|Mechanism of action|Side-effects|Uses

 Omeprazole

-Omeprazole is a proton pump inhibitor and benzimidazole drug.
-It is solid white to off white crystalline powder, which is freely solluble in ethanol and methanol and slightly solluble in aceton and isopropanol and very slightly solluble in water.
-Under fire condition hazardous composition products like carbon oxides, nitrogen oxide, sulphur oxides, magnesium oxides are formed.
-The moleculer weight of omeprazole is 345.4g/mol.
+It is a solid white to off white crystalline powder, which is freely solluble in ethanol and methanol and slightly solluble in aceton and isopropanol and very solluble in water.
+The molecular weight of omeprazole is 345.4g/mol.
 The boiling point is 599.991⁰c at 760mmHg.
 The melting point is 155⁰c.
-It is also known as, Prilosec, Losec, Antra, Esomeprazole, Omeprazon, Parizac, Zegerid, Miol, Dizprazol,Belmazol,Dudencer,Gastrimut,Indurgan,Inhibitron,Logastric,Peptilcer etc.

 The IUPAC name of omeprazole is,

 It inhibits the parietal cell H+/K+ ATPase pump because it is a proton pump inhibitor.
-When omeprazole was administrated in vivo,the inhibitor of acid secretary rates was found to correlate with the degree of inhibition of the gastric H+/K+/ATPase purified from the body.
-It is antisecratory compound that stop gastric acid secretion.
-It binds covalently to cysteine residues via disulfide bridge of the subunit of the H+/K+/ATPase pump, inhibiting gastric acid secretion for upto 36 hours.
+When omeprazole was administered in vivo, the inhibitor of acid secretion rates was found to correlate with the degree of inhibition of the gastric H+/K+/ATPase purified from the body.
+It is an antisecretory compound that stops gastric acid secretion.
+It binds covalently to cysteine residues via a disulfide bridge of the subunit of the H+/K+/ATPase pump, inhibiting gastric acid secretion for up to 36 hours.

-The initial dose for Gastric ulcer is 40mg orally once a day for 4-8 weeks after meal.
+The initial dose for a Gastric ulcer is 40mg orally once a day for 4-8 weeks after a meal.

-The initial dose for Heartburn is 20mg orally once a day after meal.
+The initial dose for Heartburn is 20mg orally once a day after a meal.

 ■Side-effects:-

-• Bleeding or criusting sores on the lips.
+• Bleeding or crusting sores on the lips.

 • Blisters.